dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-01.md

 ## Lab scenario

-The objective of this lab is to provide a hands-on experience in setting up and configuring Microsoft Defender for Endpoint, a comprehensive endpoint security solution.
+The objective of this lab is to provide hands-on experience in setting up and configuring Microsoft Defender for Endpoint, a comprehensive endpoint security solution.
 Participants will learn how to enhance the security posture of their organization's endpoints by implementing various features and policies offered by Defender for Endpoint.

-- **Hands-On Experience**: Participants will actively engage with the Microsoft Defender for Endpoint platform, gaining practical experience in the setup and configuration processes.
+- **Hands-On Experience:** Participants will actively engage with the Microsoft Defender for Endpoint platform, gaining practical experience in the setup and configuration processes.
 This hands-on approach allows them to familiarize themselves with the actual steps involved in deploying and managing Defender for Endpoint.

-- **Understanding Endpoint Security**: The lab emphasizes the significance of endpoint security, highlighting Defender for Endpoint as a robust solution.
+- **Understanding Endpoint Security:** The lab emphasizes the significance of endpoint security, highlighting Defender for Endpoint as a robust solution.
 Participants will delve into the functionalities and capabilities of the platform, understanding how it plays a pivotal role in safeguarding organizational endpoints.

-- **Comprehensive Security Solution**: Defender for Endpoint is positioned as a comprehensive security solution.
+- **Comprehensive Security Solution:** Defender for Endpoint is positioned as a comprehensive security solution.
 Throughout the lab, participants will explore the diverse features and components that contribute to its comprehensive nature.
 This includes aspects such as threat detection, response mechanisms, and integration with other security tools.

 ## Lab objectives